jdroniou/HArDCore2D-release/README.md

 The implementations in this library follow general principles described in the appendix of the book "*The Hybrid High-Order Method for Polytopal Meshes: Design, Analysis, and Applications*" (D. A. Di Pietro and J. Droniou.
 2019, 516p. url: https://hal.archives-ouvertes.fr/hal-02151813).
 High-order methods with hybrid unknowns have certain specificities which sometimes require fine choices, e.g. of basis functions (hierarchical, orthonormalised or not), etc. We refer to the aformentioned manuscript for discussion on these specificities.
 If using the code provided here, or part thereof, for a scientific publication, please refer to this book for details on the implementation choices.

 This library was developed with the direct help and indirect advice of several people.
-Many thanks to them: Daniel Anderson, Lachlan Grose, Tom Lemaitre, Daniele Di Pietro, Lorenzo Botti.
+Many thanks to them: Daniel Anderson, Lorenzo Botti, Daniele Di Pietro, Lachlan Grose, Tom Lemaitre, Liam Yemm.

 The development of this library was partially supported by Australian Government through the Australian Research Council's Discovery Projects funding scheme (project number DP170100605).